 3. Get to the core

-Your core is quite possibly the most important part of your body, underpinning every movement and everything that you do.
+Your core is quite possibly the most important part of your body, underpinning every movement and everything you do.
 It’s the trunk from which your branches grow, so it goes without saying that any exercise that strengthens your core will go a long way towards improving your overall health and fitness.

 4. Frog in your pants